flightshunt/pro-assignment2-c4bf0/content/pages/contact-us.md

     background: gray
     title: Contact Us
     content: >
-      For any questions or concerns please feel free to reach out to us.
+      For any questions or concerns please feel free to reach out to us via phone or email or fill up the form below and we will reach out to you in 24 hours.

       ##

       **Registered Office Address**